 Once the student is outfitted with the appropriate gear and clothing, we pack everything up and head out to the field to meet the student’s team.
 When we get to the field, we provide guides with an update on how the student is doing, pass along medications to the appropriate staff, and detail any dietary, medical, or wellness needs.
 Once the student is with the team, we reach out to his or her admissions counselor to provide a detailed update on the intake process.

-A: The Transport Team is in regular communication with every department at Open Sky upon a new student’s arrival.
+A: Each Open Sky transport team is in regular communication with every department upon a new student’s arrival.
 This communication begins with the admissions counselor and transport manager connecting at least one day prior to admission to discuss arrival details and all pertinent information.
 Once the student arrives at Open Sky, we contact the student’s admission counselor every hour to provide an update on how the student is doing.
 Admissions counselors are in regular communication throughout the process with parents and referring professionals to relay these updates.